bluebanquise/bluebanquise/README.md

 Note that few features are still limited on Ubuntu and Debian (mainly network configuration), I am working on it.

+## Core variables

+In order to use BlueBanquise collections, you need the core variables, that contains the logic.

+## Quickstart

+In order to use collections, you need to:

+1. Install Ansible and load collections into your local Ansible installation
+2. Create a basic inventory and a basic playbook
+3.

 ## License

 BlueBanquise repository is under **MIT license**, except Bluebanquise documentation which is under **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**.